Health and Safety Guide When Travelling To Bali

 Don’t negotiate fares with taxi drivers on your own, as they’ll always come out on top financially.
 They use tactics such as saying their meter is broken or take you the long way to a close destination.

-If you think they’re trying to scam you, be polite, refuse the demand, take note of their ID and threaten to call the police – they’ll usually be more reasonable after that!
+If you think they’re trying to scam you, trusting your gut is key.
+Be polite, refuse the demand, take note of their ID if possible and consider calling the police – they’ll usually be more reasonable after that!

 • Be aware of your luggage when catching a taxi.